iotistic/ssh-finder/README.md

 - `--ping-timeout` : Set ping timeout (default: `1` second)
 - `--ping-pool-size` : Maximum concurrent ping processes
 - `--skip-port-check` : Skip checking if SSH port is open
-- `--port` : SSH port to check (default: `22`)
 - `--port-timeout` : Timeout for port check (default: `1` second)

-### Parallelism & Security
+### Parallelism

-- `--max-threads` : Maximum parallel SSH attempts
+- `--max-threads` : Maximum parallel SSH attempts (default: `100`)
-- `-s, --secret` : Enable secret mode for password input

 ## Notes

-- Ensure you have permission before attempting SSH logins.
+- Requires Python 3.6+ and paramiko library
+- Automatically adds new hosts to known_hosts (no host key verification)
+- Passwords are masked in logs when using secret mode
-- Use responsibly and ethically.
+- Use responsibly and only on networks you have permission to scan
-- Requires Python 3.
+- The script doesn't store any credentials after execution